-Although it would be tempting to read them in this way, it would also be at least partially misleading to read the relation between interaction systems, organizations, and function systems through some kind of “levels” metaphor.
-Even without going into the very difficult Luhmannian concept of “structural coupling,” which seeks to denote established relations of mutual observation of autopoietic systems, in figurative terms it might be more appropriate to think of function systems as columns on one imaginary axis in a coordinate system, with organizations being located on a different axis, and interaction systems forming a kind of “background noise” most often within, but often also outside of function systems and organizations.
+Although it would be tempting to read them in this way, it would be at least partially misleading to read the relation between interaction systems, organizations, and function systems through some kind of “levels” metaphor.
+Even without going into the very difficult Luhmannian concept of structural coupling, which denotes established relations of mutual observation of autopoietic systems, in figurative terms it might be more appropriate to think of function systems as columns on one imaginary axis in a coordinate system, with organizations being located on a different axis, and interaction systems forming a kind of “background noise” most often within, but often also outside of function systems and organizations.

 Social Differentiation and Society